-How to execute annual financial planning during COVID-19 has been saved
+How to execute annual financial planning and forecasting in today’s environment has been saved

-How to execute annual financial planning during COVID-19
+How to execute annual financial planning and forecasting in today’s environment

 Strategies for companies, CFOs, and planning leaders

 Never has the process of prediction been so crucial.
-In response, CFOs and FP&A leaders should look to take immediate action to mitigate uncertainty during the current cycle, while enhancing processes over time to develop a more dynamic, effective financial planning organization into the future.
+In response, CFOs and FP&A leaders should look to take action to mitigate uncertainty during the current cycle while enhancing processes over time to develop more dynamic, effective financial planning and forecasting capabilities.

 The times we are living in are historic and unprecedented.
 Without historical business context to provide guidance, the challenge of predicting future market and consumer behavior is exacerbated.

-In a normal year, planning is a complex effort.
-With the instability of the current world, organizations are facing additional challenges in their planning and forecasting processes:
+At any time, planning and forecasting are complex efforts.
+With the heightened uncertainty of the current world, organizations are facing additional challenges in their planning and forecasting processes:

 - Constant scenario development and modeling